NoraH1to/yue/.github/ISSUE_TEMPLATE/issue_bug.md

 ---
 name: ISSUE_BUG
-about: Create a report to help us improve
+about: Create a report about bug
 title: "[BUG]"
-labels: enhancement
+labels: ''
 assignees: ''

 ---